Homework is at the end of the lessons

 Suppose P1 is true but P2 is false.
 That is, there isn’t senior citizen at the intersection.
 Maybe unbeknownst to your mom, the boys from Jackass are filming another movie.
 What appears to be a senior citizen is actually Johnny Knoxville in disguise.
 Even if P1 is still true, the fact that P2 is false now undermines your mom’s claim that you should help the person across the street.

 Conversely, suppose P2 is true but P1 is false.
 There is a senior citizen at the intersection.
 However, you are a hardcore Libertarian and believe that you shouldn’t help senior citizens to cross the street.
 That is, you believe that you ought not interfere with anyone even if it’s for their own good.
-By helping the senior citizen across the street you are undermining the intrinsic good that comes from achieving on our own our own rationally chosen ends.
+By helping the senior citizen across the street you are undermining the intrinsic good that comes from achieving our own rationally chosen ends.
 Also, by helping you are contributing to a culture of dependence where senior citizens will come to depend on others for help rather than solve their own problems.

 If P1 is false then even if there’s a senior citizen at the intersection it doesn’t follow that you ought to help them.
 And so, the conclusion is unsupported despite one of the premises (P2) being true.